roman-milk/roman-milk.github.io/kathy-and-pete.md

  ++++++++++++++++++++++

  I thought that would be the end of it, but it wasn't.
 All that night did was fire up Pete more.
 Now he wanted to fuck me with Ken wide-awake and within calling distance - the closer the better.
 I didn't have a clue as to how Pete could possibly make that happen, but the thought of being able to do made my pussy wet and kept it wet.
-Report_Story #2